 - The recipient is given a check in exchange for goods.
 After a few days, it turns out the check did not clear either due to lack of funds (bounced check) or it was a fake check.

 - This scam comes in several forms, it can be a job offer, sudden riches, or overpayment for goods.
 The basis of all of them is that you are receiving a check and have to send out money to either cover some kind of fund, fee, or repayment.
 In the end, the check they sent you bounced and you lost the money you sent them.

 A long time ago, a friend of mine got an offer for a babysitter position.
 I can not remember the exact details, but the parents wanted to send money and have my friend mail something to them.

 They would send say… $1000, ask for $700 in goods, and then say they could keep the remaining $300.
 Of course, we knew this was a scam and ended the conversation there.

 If anyone is asking for money or a refund, end the transaction!

 The bottom of the check contains the identifying information of where to collect the funds.
 It includes the routing number, account number, and check number

-“MP” stands for microprinting and means there is micro security print in the check, it’s one of the various security features embedded in the design.
+“MP” stands for microprinting and means there is a micro security print in the check, it’s one of the various security features embedded in the design.

 The only optional section of a check is the memo line; however, if you’re paying a bill, you might have to include your account number there.